GemmaButcher-dev/freestyle_dance/README.md

     making it appropriate for the intended audience.
   * The decision was taking to change the hero image on the home page to one where the dancer was smiling in order to meet this criteria.
 The colour theme remains unchanged due to the back ground and image colour remaining the same.
-  * The user can engage with the site user by filling out the contact form on the contact page.
+  * The user can engage with the site user by filling out the contact form on the contact page which can be viewed [here](docs/testing/contact_form_screenshot.png)

 4. Know what the next steps to take are.